 PURCHASE THE FEE: Finally, the lessee can inquire whether it is possible to purchase the leased fee interest from the lessor.
 The lessor may decide to make a voluntary sale of the leased fee interest to some or all of the apartment unit owners in the project, but the lessor is under no obligation to do so.

 As we have already seen, in most leases, the rent is not fixed, or predetermined, for the full term of the lease.
 Rather, at certain dates (called renegotiation dates), the lessor and lessee must agree on a new lease rent.
 Lease rent renegotiations are usually scheduled in 10 to 15 years intervals after the initial fixed rent period (usually 25 to 30 years).
-The majority of leasehold apartment units in the State of Hawaii are due to renegotiate lease rents between the years 1990 and 2019.
+The majority of leasehold apartment units in the State of

 Most leases contain a formula for determining the new lease rent.
 Because the formula is frequently based on rent and market conditions existing on the renegotiation dates, the rent could rise dramatically and is not known with certainty until the actual time of renegotiation.
 As a buyer, it is important to read the lease documents carefully so that you understand when and how the new lease rent payments will be calculated upon renegotiation.